-And I love what I've seen you create and plan and just the changes over the past six months or so, it's been really fun and exciting to watch.
-So tell me, tell me what you're most proud of that you have accomplished or changed in the last six months or so?
+I love what I’ve seen you create and plan and just the changes over the past six months or so, it’s been really fun and exciting to watch.
+So tell me what you’re most proud of that you have accomplished or changed in the last six months or so.

 Michelle: Well, everything’s changed.
 Getting The Good Start Game Plan helped me to go back and actually build a business instead of a podcast, which is just me talking.
 I don’t want to discredit all the work that I put in for years when I know it has helped people, but I recorded phone conversations with people and put them on the internet.
 That’s what I was doing.
 And while that’s cool and it wasn’t a resource that was available for my community, one that is not a business, but two, it’s not the impact that I was wanting.

 Misty: So let me read you this quote I love.
 This is Maya Angelo.
 She says:

 “Do the best you can until you know better.
 Then, when you know better, do better.”

 That is one of the messages I want to scream from the rooftops to the people that I help.
 I don’t want you to look back over the last year and a half and think that was wasted time because it absolutely wasn’t.
 You wouldn’t have been ready for the things I was teaching.
 You wouldn’t have understood the need.
 There is so much goodness and change and learning that comes in struggling.
 I just love that quote and I think it applies perfectly here.